-- What are the safeguarding arrangements of the child or young person to ensure they are not in contact with the alleged abuser? - contact the parents or carers of the child/young person if advised to do so by the LADO; - consider the rights of the staff member for a fair and equal process of investigation; - ensure that the appropriate disciplinary procedure is followed, including whether suspending a member of staff from work until the outcome of any investigation is deemed necessary; - act on any decision made in any strategy meeting; and advise the Disclosure and Barring Service (DBS) and any other appropriate regulatory or professional body where a member of staff has been disciplined or dismissed as a result of the allegations founded, or would have been if they have resigned.
+- What are the safeguarding arrangements of the child or young person to ensure they are not in contact with the alleged abuser? - contact the parents or carers of the child/young person if advised to do so by the LADO; - consider the rights of the staff member for a fair and equal process of investigation; - ensure that the appropriate disciplinary procedure is followed, including whether suspending a member of staff from work until the outcome of any investigation is deemed necessary; - act on any decision made in any strategy meeting; and - advise the Disclosure and Barring Service (DBS) and any other appropriate regulatory or professional body where a member of staff has been disciplined or dismissed as a result of the allegations founded, or would have been if they have resigned.

-Contact details LADO: 01872 326536
+Contact details LADO: 01872 326536; lado@cornwall.gov.uk

 If a referral needs to be made then this must go through MARU who will then pass it on to the LADO team.
-The referral form can be found at:- https://www.safechildren-cios.co.uk/media/28159358/lado-professional-allegations-referral-form.docx
+The referral form can be found on the OSCP website.

-10. Whistleblowing:
+10. Whistleblowing

-Please adhere to the schools whistleblowing policy.
-Revised in September 2017
+Please adhere to the CELT Whistleblowing policy.